Second part of a three-part series

 Part I: The Minnesota Pollution Control Agency (MPCA) permitted a giant metal shredder and recycling operation in North Minneapolis in a neighborhood where residents already faced high asthma rates.
 Northern Metal Recycling began operating in 2009.
 Initial smokestack tests showed it was violating air quality standards for particle pollution.
 The MPCA’s solution was to update the permit in 2012 allowing Northern Metal to emit more pollution.
 When the MPCA installed air quality monitors in the community in 2013-2014, they started recording more air quality violations.

 Part II: North Minneapolis’ air quality problems continued.
 Northern Metal disputed it was the source of the problem.
 In 2015 an independent consultant conducted air quality tests, expanding the analysis to include other pollutants.
 It showed air pollution problems were worse than previously understood.
 Community members demanded state action.
 Still, Northern Metal was able to forestall enforcement action.
-It did pay a fine, thought it’s unclear whether the company saved money by polluting and paying fine rather than paying to fix the problem.
+It did pay a fine, though it’s unclear whether the company saved money by polluting and paying fine rather than paying to fix the problem.

 We pick up the story in 2015, six years after Northern Metal began operations.
 That year, the MPCA launched its environmental justice framework.
 The agency made a commitment to the fair treatment of all people regardless of race or income, and their meaningful involvement in “the development, implementation, and enforcement of environmental laws …”